 The three cuvées are now being unveiled in a new design consistent with the history of the House and its cultural heritage.

 The timeless elegance of Maison Perrier-Jouët’s three Classic cuvées is reflected in their new bottle, presented this month.
-Its design was directly inspired by that of Blason de France, a prestige cuvée blended from the 1955 harvest.
-At a time when rectilinear forms were the popular choice, Maison Perrier-Jouët once again demonstrated its independent spirit by launching this historic cuvée in a shape traditional to the Champagne region.
-With its long, slender neck and softly rounded shoulders, the design of the new Classic bottle evokes the intricate floral style of Perrier-Jouët champagnes.
+Its design was directly inspired by that of Blason de France, the Perrier-Jouët prestige cuvée blended from the 1955 harvest.
+At a time when Champagne Houses designed new forms of bottles, Maison Perrier-Jouët once again demonstrated its independent spirit by keeping its initial bottle’s shape, resisting to the fashion trend.
+With its long, slender neck and softly rounded shoulders, the design of the new Classic bottle evokes the feminine & modern style of Perrier-Jouët champagnes.

 Founded in 1811, Maison Perrier-Jouët has always had a special attachment to art and nature.
 These twin passions, passed on from one generation to the next, find their most emblematic expression in the anemone motif created by Emile Gallé, one of the masters of Art Nouveau – a movement whose creative freedom and unconventional observation of nature are shared by Maison Perrier-Jouët.
 The iconic flower is naturally present on the new Classic bottle, but it has been redesigned in a more generous form to reflect the House’s vibrant, extravagant interpretation of nature.

 This singular approach also influences the Maison Perrier-Jouët style.
 Its founders chose Chardonnay as the House’s signature grape variety – an audacious decision at the time, but one which gave their champagnes an instantly identifiable personality.
-The perfect illustration of this elegant and harmonious style – characterized by great freshness, delicate floral notes and aromatic complexity – is Perrier-Jouët Blanc de Blancs, a vibrant, spontaneous champagne that is an exuberant homage to the Chardonnay grape.
+The perfect illustration of this floral and intricate style – characterized by great freshness, delicate floral notes and aromatic complexity – is Perrier-Jouët Blanc de Blancs, a vibrant, vivacious champagne that is an exuberant homage to the Chardonnay grape.

 With the Classic collection, Hervé Deschamps sets his signature on 20 years of passion and commitment to maintaining the elegance and quality of Perrier-Jouët champagnes.